davdifr/davdifr/README.md

 ## Hello there! 👋

-I'm Davide, a passionate web developer with a strong focus on front-end development using TypeScript and Angular.
+I'm Davide, a passionate web developer with a strong focus on front-end development using Angular.

 ---